-Andre Iguodala‘s No. 9 jersey went into the rafters of the Chase Center on Sunday, becoming the seventh Warriors player to have his jersey retired, writes Ohm Youngmisuk of ESPN.
-The four-time champion spent much of his speech thanking staff members, but made sure to express his appreciation to fans and former teammates as well, including two-time MVP Stephen Curry.
+Andre Iguodala‘s No. 9 jersey went into the rafters of the Chase Center on Sunday, making him the seventh Warriors player to have his jersey retired, writes Ohm Youngmisuk of ESPN.
+The four-time champion dedicated much of his speech to thanking staff members, but made sure to express his appreciation to fans and former teammates as well, including two-time MVP Stephen Curry.

 “None of this would have happened without all of you, the fans,” Iguodala said.